 With an MA (First Class Honours) in Political Science from the University of Auckland, Trish Clark established one of New Zealand’s leading galleries in 1984, representing a range of artists including Gordon Walters, Billy Apple, Max Gimblett, Milan Mrkusich, Stephen Bambury, Julia Morison, Christine Webster and Julian Dashper.
 She relinquished the gallery in 1989 to raise her three children, thereafter engaging solely in art advisory for the private, not-for-profit, commercial and public sectors.

-She established in 1988, and directed for nine years, the Moët & Chandon New Zealand Art Foundation, to support contemporary New Zealand artists by way of the first international Residency provided for New Zealand artists, touring contemporary exhibitions and publications; she was on the founding Advisory Board for Auckland University’s Centre for Projects in the Arts; she was Chair of Auckland Council’s Advisory Panel for Public Art from 2009-2013; and has sat on the Trust Board of New Zealand Maritime Museum since 2008.
+She established in 1988, and directed for nine years, the Moët & Chandon New Zealand Art Foundation, to support contemporary New Zealand artists by way of the first international Residency provided for New Zealand artists, touring contemporary exhibitions and publications; she was on the founding Advisory Board for Auckland University’s Centre for Projects in the Arts; she was Chair of Auckland Council’s Advisory Panel for Public Art from 2009-2013; and sat on the Trust Board of New Zealand Maritime Museum 2008-2018, working towards transformational change to achieve a sustainable future for the Museum.

 Her regular international engagement throughout the 25 year period of consultancy resulted in strong links with artists, curators, institutions and galleries around the world, under-pinning the current Trish Clark Gallery, which she re-opened in 2014, once free of family responsibilities.
 She has curated numerous public and private projects and exhibitions, and manages extensive art collections for leading corporate and private clients.
 Clark has authored a number of private books on art collections, and co-edited Alan Miller New Zealand Photographs, 2010, and co-edited with Professor Wystan Curnow, Pleasures and Dangers: Artists of the Nineties, Longmans, 1991.